Enigmatic-Smile/docs/mobile-sdks.md

 }
 ```

-If you run into any issues, [let us know in the Developer Community](https://community.fidel.uk/c/Issues-or-Questions-on-our-mobile-SDKs/) or [check issues on Github](https://github.com/FidelLimited/fidel-android).
+If you run into a problem, check the [issues section of the SDK repository](https://github.com/FidelLimited/fidel-android/issues).

 ## React Native